Whitworth rifle

-The Whitworth rifle was an English-made percussion rifle used in the latter half of the 19th century.
+The Whitworth rifle was an English-made percussion cap rifled musket used in the latter half of the 19th century.
 A single-shot muzzleloader with excellent long-range accuracy for its era, especially when used with a telescopic sight, the Whitworth rifle was widely regarded as the world's first sniper rifle.

 The Whitworth rifle saw extensive use with the Confederate sharpshooters in the American Civil War, claiming the lives of several Union generals, including Major General John Sedgwick, one of the highest-ranking Union officers killed during the Civil War, shot on 9 May 1864, at Spotsylvania.
 In October 2017, a surviving example of a Confederate Whitworth rifle was auctioned with a hammer price of $161,000.

 The Whitworth rifle was considered to be the very best rifle of its time in terms of accuracy, when compared to other British, French, American rifles, or those produced elsewhere.

 History

 The Whitworth rifle was designed by Sir Joseph Whitworth, a prominent British engineer and entrepreneur.
 Whitworth had experimented with cannons using polygonal rifling instead of traditional rifled barrels, which was patented in 1854.
 The hexagonal polygonal rifling meant that the projectile did not have to bite into grooves as was done with conventional rifling.
 In 1856, that concept was demonstrated in a series of experiments using brass howitzers.

 Whitworth believed that the same type of system could be used to create a more accurate rifle to replace the Pattern 1853 Enfield, which had shown some weaknesses during the recent Crimean War.
 Trials were held in 1857 to compare Whitworth's design against the Enfield.
 The Whitworth rifle outperformed the Enfield at a rate of about three to one in the trials, which tested the accuracy and range of both weapons.
 Notably, the Whitworth rifle was able to hit the target at a range of 2000 yd, whereas the Enfield was only able to hit the same target at a range of 1400 yd.

 While the trials were generally a success for the Whitworth rifle, the British government ultimately rejected the design because the Whitworth's barrel was much more prone to fouling than the Enfield, and the Whitworth rifle also cost approximately four times as much to manufacture.
 The Whitworth Rifle Company was able to sell the weapon to the French army, and also to the Confederacy during the American Civil War.